camilla-cs/TERMINALAPP_T1A3/README.md

 ## T1A3 Camilla De Pretto - Terminal Application
 Terminal application submitted for Coder Academy diploma.

-The application is a a text-based terminal, born from my interest in mystery games and stories like Arthur C. Doyle's 'Sherlock Holmes', the name itself is a reference to the first book by the author.
+The application is a a text-based terminal, born from my interest in mystery games and stories like Arthur C. Doyle's 'Sherlock Holmes', the name itself is a reference to the first book of the Sherlock Holmes' series.

 ### Github online repository link
 [Github repository](https://github.com/camilla-cs/TERMINALAPP_T1A3)